 The second runner-up is blackcurrant, which contains 758 mg polyphenols per 100 grams.
 Based on research, the polyphenols found in blackcurrant berries have the capacity to help individuals dealing with obesity and its complications.

-Other berries to look out for are the highbush blueberries, which contains 560 mg polyphenols per 100 grams.
+Other berries to look out for are the highbush blueberries, which contain 560 mg polyphenols per 100 grams.
 For the same serving of blackberries, strawberries, and red raspberries, you get 360 mg, 235 mg, and 215 mg polyphenols, respectively.

-Eating berry oats for breakfast is a simple way to add berries in your polyphenol diet.
+Eating overnight berry oats for breakfast is a simple way to add berries in your polyphenol diet.
 Here’s how:

 - Add a palmful of berries and a few slices of banana in the jar.